January 21, 2008

 Consequently, to assist the entire church of China, one is forced to fall foul of government policy, which insists that all help goes only to the official churches.
 Based on this commitment to assist the whole Chinese church, which is at least three times larger than officials admit, we must continue to find ways to supplement help given to the official churches.
 For example, since legal Bible production does not meet the spiritual needs and demands of the majority of Chinese Christians, we must supply Bibles and other Bible-related study tools directly to the growing and maturing house-church millions.

 It is foolish for missions to criticize each other over what method is most appropriate when the needs of the Chinese church are so large.
-The Chinese church needs everyone’s help now, and every method is still appropriate … so long as the local Chinese church is respected and served.
+The Chinese church needs everyone’s help now, and every method is still appropriate as long as the local Chinese church is respected and served.